NorthGlenwalker/ocownerhud/README.md

 Early Goals:
 ------------
+- Updated the RLV strip code in the cages to add the extra attach/wear points
 - Added a "help me with coding problems" file
 - Clean up orphaned code in the scripts. ---- Some clean up done.
 (NG)
 - Provide better commentary/documentation.